-A game by Aurelien Regard for PC, Mac, and Linux, originally released in 2015.
+A game by Aurelien Regard for PC, Mac, Linux, and Switch, originally released in 2015.

 The Next Penelope is an odd amalgamation, mixing futuristic racing with one of mankind’s oldest surviving tales: The Oddyssey.
 In the original Greek epic poem, Odysseus travels home after the fall of Troy (as outlined in The Iliad), but he is waylaid by a series of adventures, resulting in the journey lasting ten years.
 Odysseus’ travels see him and his men facing off against Cyclops, overcoming the song of the Sirens, and steering their way past Scylla and Charybdis.